MajedAlAli/team4_assignment2/README.md

 ## Main Contributions

 - **Majed**: Downloaded and completed the challenge, created and implemented six different powerups and create the mainmenu.
-- **Mohammad**: upgraded the overall aesthetics(look) and feel of the game, implemented the score system and the timer, created the sound design of the game.
+- **Mohammad**: Upgraded the overall aesthetics(look) and feel of the game, implemented the score system and the timer, created the sound design of the game.
 - **Ebrahim**: *[Pending]*

 ## Branch Structure